 Image: Dade Freeman

-The festival runs from May 1 to May 31, and it is thought around 250,000 people will attend.
+The Brighton Fringe runs from May 1 to May 31, and has around 760 individual events.

 Julian Caddy, the Brighton Fringe Managing Director, said: “I think this is the very best time of the year really.

 “It is where everything you have been working towards over the year really comes to life.

 “It’s a great moment.”